 OMES processes payments for SoonerSave amounts on confirmed payrolls on a weekly basis.
-This payment schedule far exceeds the requirements set forth in the plan and IRS rules.
-On many occasions contributions are posted to employee accounts on or before the actual pay date.
-Due to the payroll processing schedule of agencies, payments may occasionally post after the actual pay date.
+This payment schedule far exceeds the requirements set in the plan and IRS rules.
+On many occasions, contributions are posted to employee accounts on or before the actual pay date.
+Occasionally, and due to the payroll processing schedule of agencies, payments may post after the actual pay date.

 Please remind employees that payments not showing on a quarterly statement may be due to the later processing of payroll and will show in the next quarterly statement.
 Employees are also encouraged to use the SoonerSave website to review and receive up-to-date information on their account.

 SoonerSave Contributions and Eligible Compensation

 As a reminder to agencies, certain types of earnings are eligible for deferral to SoonerSave while others are not considered eligible compensation.

 Annual leave payout is generally eligible for SoonerSave deferral on termination of employment.
 However, payments on severance from employment do not qualify.
 Therefore, payments under voluntary buyouts and reductions in force would be excluded from deferral consideration.

 Only compensation from an agency that is attributable to services performed for the agency may be considered as earnings from which SoonerSave deferrals can be taken.
 This would include regular pay, overtime, shift differential and other similar payments based on employment.
 If an amount would have been paid had the employment continued, such as annual leave, then deferrals may be taken.

 Please advise employees that changes in deferral amounts must be submitted to the SoonerSave administrator and approved before processing through payroll.
 For additional information, agency personnel should contact their SoonerSave coordinator or the SoonerSave administrative office at 800-733-9008 or 405-858-6781.